As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 - Comforting

-- Sautée shallots, garlic, and chopped green olives or capers in a little butter or olive oil until softened.
+- Sauté shallots, garlic, and chopped green olives or capers in a little butter or olive oil until softened.
+Meanwhile, cook the tortellini.

 - Add some white wine, a can of navy beans, and some grape tomatoes and let them simmer away for a few minutes.

-- Stir in the spinach, let it wilt, and then add the tortellini and a little grated cheese and freshly ground black pepper.
+- Add cooked tortellini and a little grated cheese and freshly ground black pepper.
+That’s it!

-You really don't need anything at all.
-If you like, a glass of wine, a simple green salad, and some crusty bread would be great.
+You really don’t need anything at all.
+If you like, a glass of the wine you cooked with, a simple green salad, and some crusty bread would be great.

 Hungry for more?